sergoh/devlo-blog/content/localstack/localstack-plus-docker-compose.md

 - Run Localstack in Docker-Compose
 - Create mocked resources in Localstack with entrypoint scripts
-- How to access Localstack services at `http://localstack:4566` or using `aws-local`
+- How to access Localstack services at `http://localstack:4566` or using `awslocal`
 - Override Boto3 Client for Localstack